DashCoder/TimesheetDone/README.md

 ## TimeSheetDone

-Simple timesheet application built with ReactJS, Mobx state management and tensorflow.
+Simple timesheet application built with React, MobX state management and Tensorflow.
-The application identify users with camera (after registration) and allow users to create timesheet entries.
+The application identify users with camera (after registration) and allow users to create new timesheet entries.